Azure/Azure-Verified-Modules/docs/content/usage/quickstart/bicep/_index.md

 }
 ```

-The code I added makes the module use is for passing in the Key Vault name and optionally change the location and purge protection.
+The added parameters are used for passing in the Key Vault name and optionally change the location and purge protection.
 You might not want to enable the latter in a non-production environment, as it makes it harder to delete and recreate resources.

-The ```dev.bicepparam``` file is optional and sets parameter values for a certain environment.
+The `dev.bicepparam` file is optional and sets parameter values for a certain environment.
 You can instead pass these parameters at the time of deployment (using PowerShell or Azure CLI).

 <!-- {lineNos=inline} -->
 ```bicep